Matroids, Feynman categories, and Koszul duality: The Feynman category

-From now on, every nested set is assumed to be irreducible unless stated otherwise.
+From now on, every nested set is assumed to be spanning unless stated otherwise.
 If $\S$ is a nested set, the intervals $[\tau_{\S}(G), G]$ for $G$ any element of $\S$ will be called the ``local intervals of $\S$''.\\